-- Roll-out and uptake of residential demand response is coupled to the roll-out of smart meters. - Typical requirements of smart meters are not always compliant with the requirements of grid operators (e.g. measurement resolution) - The smart meter does not distinguish the power consumption of the smart appliance(s) and the other power consumers in the house, which makes it very ambiguous what the contribution of the smart appliance actually was.
+- Roll-out and uptake of residential demand response is coupled to the roll-out of smart meters. - Typical requirements of smart meters are not always compliant with the requirements of grid operators (e.g. measurement resolution) - The current generation of smart meter does not distinguish the power consumption of the energy smart appliance(s) and the other power consumers in the house, which prohibits all flexibility services that require measurements on appliance level, such as TSO ancillary services and BRP intra-day balancing services.

-7.8.7.3 Horizontal option 3: Real time power readout
+7.10.7.3 Horizontal option 3: Real time power readout

-On request, the appliance communicates its current power consumption.
+On request, the energy smart appliance communicates its current power consumption.
 The current power consumption can be based on an estimation or based on a measurement as long as it meets a given, to be defined, accuracy.
 It is the responsibility of the external party to request the actual power consumption measurement and collect the required verification information.